 Water Safety Testing Results

-In response to requirements stipulated in HB 270, passed by the General Assembly and signed into law by Gov. Larry Hogan on May 4, 2017, Anne Arundel County Public Schools (AACPS) has been testing water outlets at schools for the presence of lead.
+In response to requirements stipulated in HB 270, passed by the General Assembly and signed into law by Gov. Larry Hogan on May 4, 2017, Anne Arundel County Public Schools (AACPS) tested water outlets at schools for the presence of lead.
 The law requires that schools “must test for the presence of lead in all drinking water outlets” in schools that are served by public water.

 AACPS, along with several other school systems, was invited to participate in meetings to assist the Maryland Department of the Environment (MDE) in the development of the regulation.
 The Final regulation became effective April 9, 2018.
 AACPS began sampling in mid-March 2018, prior to the April 9, 2018, effective date.

-The law and regulation define drinking water outlets as “an ice-making machine, a hot drink machine, a kitchen sink, a classroom combination sink with drinking fountain, a sink in a home economics classroom, a teachers’ lounge sink, a nurse’s office sink, a sink in a special education classroom, and any other sink known to be used for human consumption.”
+The law and regulation define drinking water (consumable) outlets as “an ice-making machine, a hot drink machine, a kitchen sink, a classroom combination sink with drinking fountain, a sink in a home economics classroom, a teachers’ lounge sink, a nurse’s office sink, a sink in a special education classroom, and any other sink known to be used for human consumption.”
 The law and regulation also mandate that sampling must be done while school is in session.
 Thus, no sampling could be done over the summer months.

 The first results received from Martel, the independent and accredited lab with which AACPS has contracted to do this work, were delivered to schools and parents in late April 2018.
 AACPS subsequently contracted with a second independent and accredited lab.
 As results arrived, students and parents were provided with a several-page summary and information directing them to the full report online.
-AACPS also created this website, all summaries and full reports are posted for public viewing.
+AACPS also created this website with all summaries and full reports posted for public viewing.
 Full reports are also available in all schools.

 The sampling process is defined by the regulation and the preparations that were required for sampling include:

-• Utilizing a printed map, visiting each school and confirming the location of each water source.
+- Utilizing a printed map, visiting each school and confirming the location of each water source.
 The primary purpose for doing this is to assign a unique identification to each source to ensure future information is accurately identified for each water source.

-• Prior to any sample that is taken, it is a requirement that the water has to sit in the pipes between 8 and 18 hours.
+- Prior to any sample that is taken, it is a requirement that the water has to sit in the pipes between 8 and 18 hours.